When are epsilon-nets small?: The doubling constant

 Given any $f^*\in \mathcal{F}$, define the set $B(\mathcal{F}, f^*, \eps) := \big\{f \in \mathcal{F}:\ \rho(f, f^*) \le \eps\big\}$ of all classifiers from $\ff$ at distance at most $\eps$ from $f^*$.
 Finally, define the {\it doubling constant}

-We write $D_{\eps}$ instead of $D_{\eps}(P, \mathcal{F}, f^*)$ when the class of functions is clear from the context.
+We write $D_{\eps}$ instead of $D_{\eps}(P, \mathcal{F}, f^*)$ whenever the class of functions and $f^*$ are clear from the context.
 The logarithm of the doubling constant is referred to as the {\it doubling dimension}.
 It plays an important role in risk guaranties for some learning algorithms \cite{Bshouty09, Mendelson17, Zhivotovskiy16, Zhivotovskiy17}.

 Let us reformulate \eqref{dd} in Computational Geometry terms of range spaces.
 Given a range space $(\X, \mathcal{R})$, we denote by $\mathcal{M}_{H}(\mathcal{R}, \eps)$ the maximal packing with respect to the distance $\rho$ defined by $\rho(R_1, R_2) =\PP(R_1\Delta R_2)$.
 Then the {\it doubling constant} is